Do infographics have a place in the modern internet user’s cache of enjoyable content anymore? Or are they a thing of the past?

 Lots of smart marketers think this means they’re not worth spending time or money on anymore.

 This visual medium was once seen as a breakthrough way to present complex data in a compelling and easily digestible format.
-However, even digesting information on this level now seems burdensome to readers who have been exposed the emerging trend of data visualization.
+However, even digesting information on this level now seems burdensome to readers who have been exposed to the emerging trend of data visualization.

 Data viz, unlike infographics, often incorporate moving and interactive components, allowing readers to filter data sets, adjust viewpoints and, essentially, understand the information better.
 But does the presence of data viz signal the death of the infographic all together?